Open-Network-Insight/oni-lda-c/README.md

 **final.beta** in which each row corresponds to a topic and each row contains the natural logarithm of the probability of each word given that topic.

-For example,  if in topic 1, the probability of word 1 were 0.1, the probability of word 2 were 0.89 and the probability of word 3 were 0.01, then then the first line of final.beta would be  −2.302585093 −0.116533816 −4.605170186
+For example,  if in topic 1, the probability of word 1 were 0.1, the probability of word 2 were 0.89 and the probability of word 3 were 0.01, then the first line of final.beta would be  −2.302585093 −0.116533816 −4.605170186

 **final.gamma** in which each row corresponds to a document and each row contains the unnormalized probabilities of the topics for that document.